Neymar: 2019–20: Best player in the world debates, second domestic treble and leading PSG to first Champions League final

+2020–21: Goalscoring records, near second consecutive Champions League final and contract extension

+Neymar missed out on the first match of the 2020–21 season because he had tested positive for COVID-19 a week earlier.
+However, he returned on 13 September in Le Classique.
+For the first time since 2011, Marseille were victorious, winning 1–0.
+The match had 14 yellow cards and five red cards handed out by the referee, including one of each to Neymar.
+Neymar scored his first two goals of the season in a 6–1 win against Angers on 2 October.
+He entered the list of the top ten goalscorers in PSG history by doing so, scoring his 72nd for the club, which put him level with Raí.
 On 28 November, Neymar scored his 50th goal in Ligue 1, converting a penalty in PSG's 2–2 draw against Bordeaux.
-This made him the fastest player in the club's history to reach 50 league goals, doing so in only 58 matches.
-Four days later, on 2 December, he scored two goals in a 3–1 Champions League victory against Manchester United at Old Trafford.
+This made him the fastest player in Ligue 1 history to reach this, doing so in only 58 matches.
+This record surpassed the likes of Ibrahimović, Radamel Falcao, Pauleta and Mbappé.

+On 2 December, he scored two goals in a 3–1 Champions League victory against Manchester United at Old Trafford.
+CNN called Neymar's performance a "masterclass", praising his skill and finishing.
+His brace boosted PSG’s qualification hopes for the knockout stage.
 In PSG's final group match, Neymar scored his third career Champions League hat-trick against İstanbul Başakşehir, as his side won 5–1 and qualified for the knockout stage as group winners.
 He became the first player in European Cup and Champions League history to score 20 goals for two different clubs, scoring 21 goals for Barcelona in 40 games, and 20 for PSG in 25 games.
-In a 1–0 loss to Lyon on 13 December, Neymar suffered an ankle injury after a tackle from Thiago Mendes, and had to be stretchered off the field.
-He avoided a fracture, but was ruled out of action for three weeks with a sprain.
-His return proved to be exactly one month after his injury, on 13 January 2021, in a 2–1 win over rivals Marseille in the Trophée des Champions, with Neymar scoring the winning goal from a penalty.
-He sustained a left adductor injury in a 1–0 cup win over Caen on 10 February, ruling him out for four weeks.
+On 13 January 2021, in a 2–1 win over rivals Marseille in the Trophée des Champions, Neymar scored the winning goal from a penalty.
+He sustained a left adductor injury in a 1–0 cup win over Caen on 10 February, ruling him out for four weeks; this was his third injury of the season.
 On 21 March, he was back in action, coming on as a substitute in a 4–2 league win against Lyon.

-In the 2020–21 UEFA Champions League, Paris Saint-Germain were eliminated by Manchester City in the semi-finals.
-Neymar was absent for PSG's defeat of Barcelona, but he was present in both matches of the quarter-finals against Bayern Munich and both semi-final confrontations against Man City.
-On 8 May, he extended his contract with PSG until 2025.